MicrosoftMichelle/ProjectRecycle/README.md

 > ![Find training key, endpoint, and project id](images/custom-vision-settings.jpg)

 ## Set up Azure Storage:
+> Just like everyone who throws things they don't know what to do with into their garage, let's throw our images into an Azure Storage account.
-> Now let's create an Azure Storage account to store all the images we capture from the Raspberry Pi.
+> I'm just kidding, we actually need those images so let's create an Azure Storage account to store all the images we capture from the Raspberry Pi.
 > First, go to your Azure portal and look up 'Storage account' and create one following these configurations:
 > ![Create an Azure storage account](images/create-azure-storage-account.jpg)